AIBlockOfficial/Valence/README.md

 ]
 ```

-Again, the Weaver will validate the signature before returning the data to Bob.
+Again, the Valence will validate the signature before returning the data to Bob.

-**For best practice, it's recommended that Alice and Bob encrypt their data using their private keys, before exchanging it with each other.** This ensures that the data exchange is E2E encrypted, and that the Weaver maintains no knowledge of the data's content.
+**For best practice, it's recommended that Alice and Bob encrypt their data using their private keys, before exchanging it with each other.** This ensures that the data exchange is E2E encrypted, and that the Valence maintains no knowledge of the data's content.

 <p align="left">(<a href="#top">back to top</a>)</p>